 the given linear block code.
 Note that the given code is completely

-described the generator matrix since by considering all possible message
+described by the generator matrix since by considering all possible message

 vectors in F2k, one can obtain the entire codebook.